The Simple Equation of Ultralight Backpacking: Less Weight = More Fun

 I don’t embrace extreme measures.
 I don’t sleep on a bed leaves, harvest wild edibles or starve, live in one pair of socks, or make my own gear.
 I won’t use a wafer-thin foam pad or sleeping bag, because the energy saved through reducing my pack’s weight by ounces would be eclipsed by the energy sacrificed to sleep loss.

 My approach to ultralight backpacking does not compromise safety or comfort—the point is to increase comfort and safety.
 If you’re not accomplishing both objectives, you need a new strategy.
 Going ultralight should not entail a fixed gear list or weight limit, but rather a flexible and customizable set of guidelines.
 My pack’s weight varies from trip to trip—in one place I may use a tarp and a 30° F. bag, in another a tent and a three-season bag—but I scrutinize everything, trying to make my load as light as possible.
-That guiding principal has completely changed my on-trail experience and how I look at and go about planning a hike.
+That guiding principal has completely changed my on-trail experience and how I go about planning a hike.

 If you’ve never thought much about paring down pack weight, the tips that follow will help you realize significant weight savings—and maybe revolutionize your backpacking experience.
 If you’ve already taken steps to reduce your load, my advice may still help guide you toward incremental weight reductions or help clarify decisions about what to bring or not bring.